ImperviousDeveloper/iAngular-portfolio/README-experimental.md

 If you find any bug in the code or have any improvements in mind then feel free to generate a pull request.

 Contributions are very welcome!

+[//]: # "If you see an problem that you'd like to see fixed, the best way to make it happen is to help out by submitting a pull request implementing it."
+[//]: # "Refer to the [CONTRIBUTING.md](https://github.com/SharmaRajan/portfolio-app/blob/master/CONTRIBUTING.md) file for more details about the workflow."

 You can also ask for problem solving ideas and discuss in GitHub issues directly.